About Me

 I earned my Ph.D. in Information Science at Rutgers University from the School of Communication and Information (SC&I) in 2018.
 I also have an MS in Electrical and Computer Engineering from USC Viterbi.
 I previously had a career of many years in the tech industry as an engineer and manager.

-I am passionate about teaching technology to everyone (i.e. those with and without an affinity for computers, math, or engineering) and see a continued huge demand by people of different work and educational backgrounds wanting to learn computational and data science technologies at all levels.
+I am passionate about teaching computer and information technology to everyone (i.e. those with and without an affinity for computers, math, or engineering) and see a continued huge demand by people of different work and educational backgrounds wanting to learn computational and data science technologies at all levels.
 At my core, I am an educator, an engineer, and a social technologist.
+I have had the honor of being recognized several times for my teaching, most recently winning the Outstanding Faculty in Computer Science Award at UCSB in 2025.

 My Erdős number is no more than 5; my Berners-Lee number is no more than 3; my Matni number is exactly zero! :)